htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     :index:`job ClassAd attribute<single: job ClassAd attribute; NumJobCompletions>` ``NumJobCompletions``:
-    An integer, initialized to zero, that is incremented by the *condor_shadow* each time the job’s executable exits of its own accord, with or without errors, and successfully completes file transfer (if requested).
+    An integer, initialized to zero, that is incremented by the *condor_shadow* each time the job's executable exits of its own accord, with or without errors, and successfully completes file transfer (if requested).
 Jobs which have done so normally enter the completed state; this attribute is therefore normally only of use